mstcgalis/Keybot/README.md

 5. Test

 ### Using Keybot
-- When the capacitive sensor is activated for a second straight, the bot sends a messages notifying that the key has been hung.
+- When the capacitive sensor is activated for a second straight, the bot sends a message notifying that the key has been hung.
 - When the capacitive sensor is not activated for a second straight, the bot sends a message notifying that the key is no longer hung.
 - When any user sends a message containing the string `knock` into the bot's Discord channel, the solenoid and LED are activated for a few seconds.
 If someone forgot to hang the key, this should alert them to do so.